microsoft/ChakraCore-wiki/Build-Status.md

 # Rolling Builds

-For every commit we run builds of all of our build configurations on Windows 8.1 (Windows Server 2012 R2) using VS 2015.
+For every commit we build and test of all of our build configurations on Windows 8.1 (Windows Server 2012 R2) using VS 2015.\

 |         | __Debug__ | __Test__ | __Release__ |
 |:-------:|:---------:|:--------:|:-----------:|